 Backworth is a small village in North Tyneside, close to Whitley Bay and the A19 Corridor.

-The band was originally a Wind Band (including instruments such as clarinets and flutes) but become wholly brass in the 1920s.
+The band was originally a wind band (including instruments such as clarinets and flutes) but become wholly brass in the 1920s.
 The band was initially known as “Backworth Collieries Band”.
-Between approximately 1950 and 1970 the band was know as as the “Backworth Collieries’ Workmen’s Prize Band”.
+Between approximately 1950 and 1970 the band was known as as the “Backworth Collieries’ Workmen’s Prize Band”.

 The band rehearsed originally in the Miner’s Welfare, then across the road to Backworth Club, which has been our home most of the time since 1924.